With the passing of Amendment 64, adults 21 or older in Colorado can legally possess two ounces (28 grams) of marijuana

 Amendment 64 does NOT permit the consumption of marijuana "openly and publicly."
 You can still get a ticket for doing so, similar to open container laws for drinking in public.

-Currently, there aren't any coffee shops or marijuana bars where you can purchase cannabis products like you might find in Amsterdam.
+Currently, there aren't any coffee shops or marijuana bars where you can purchase cannabis products.

 Remember, public consumption is illegal and can result in tickets and fines.
 Denver Police have also increased citations for public consumption over the years.

 Even though concert venues and bars are considered ‘private,' prohibitionists argue that they are ‘publicly accessible private venues', and therefore consumption of marijuana is prohibited.
 Click the button to find out more about lounges in Colorado.
 Social Lounges

 Driving Under the Influence